 Submissions requiring review and approval can be filed with the Architectural Accessibility Board (AAB) by submitting the required plans and drawings to the Chief Administrator.
+One (1) set of 100% complete project documents that are signed and sealed should be submitted via mail or delivery along with a cover letter.
+An additional set of PDF documents shall be submitted electronically.
+Projects which are assumed to have no impact on Accessibility may be submitted via email only.
 All related reviews will be conducted within 60 days of receipt of the submission.
 Letters of approval, or disapproval, will be issued within that timeframe.
 Usually, the project's design professional is responsible for filing the required documents with the AAB.

 The AAB has modified some of the technical requirements of the above-referenced ANSI standards.
 These modifications have been detailed, along with the AAB's scoping requirements for State-owned facilities, in a document titled the State of Delaware Architectural Accessibility Standards.
 Copies of the ANSI standards must be obtained through the American National Standards Institute, Inc. or through the International Code Council (ICC).